 No surprise here: you can get nearly anything manufactured in the world from Amazon, including desks.
 This mega e-commerce site offers thousands of different options, allowing you to find just the right fit for your space and needs.

-In most cases, shipping is free—and since Amazon is such a popular retailer, you can count on having tons of reviews to comb through, so you can get a sense of what people think of the desk before adding it to your cart.
+In most cases, shipping is free—and since Amazon is such a popular retailer, you can count on having tons of reviews to inform your purchase.

 Like Amazon, Walmart is another giant store, with a major online presence as well as tons of brick-and-mortar locations for in-person shopping.